 - 72% self-employment amongst artists (2010) drops to 50% (2011)

-I went to art school — I discovered recently by reading a second-year note book — because I wanted to explore the role of the artist, not because of any expectation that I was employable or that anyone would offer me a job afterwards.
-I had no idea I’d acquire social research, writing and editing skills nor bring my creative problem-solving skills and entrepreneurship to bear on the non-profit company I now lead.
+I went to art school — as I discovered by reading a second-year note book — because I wanted to explore the role of the artist, not because of any expectation that I was employable or that anyone would offer me a job afterwards.
 As I commented in a recent lecture , “In many situations, the artist kind of ‘falls in love’ with their occupation and wholeheartedly embraces all that this involves.
 And as Bob Dylan said: ‘You can’t be in love and wise at the same time’.”
+I had no idea that along the way of being an artist I’d acquire social research, writing and editing skills nor later bring my creative problem-solving skills and entrepreneurship to bear on the non-profit arts company I now lead.
+In many situations, the artist kind of ‘falls in love’ with their occupation and wholeheartedly embraces all that this involves, and as Bob Dylan once said: ‘You can’t be in love and wise at the same time’.

-In 2011, new graduates say that what they want to know about is things like contracts, how to set up as self-employed and other ‘business-like’ skills – as well as about how to locate and generate peer networks.
-Note they aren’t yet saying this whilst students, but once they have graduated and probably have huge amounts debt to deal with.
+In 2011, new graduates said that what they wanted to know about were things like contracts, how to set up as self-employed and other ‘business-like’ skills – as well as about how to locate and generate peer networks.
+Note though they aren’t saying this whilst students, only once they’ve graduated and have huge amounts of student debt to repay.

 Supply and demand?

-Quoted in a Q‑Arts publication, Derreck Harris has put another slant on ‘over supply’, commenting that there are “More fine art courses per capita in UK than anywhere else in the world – more than Europe and North America where there are well-established art markets particularly Germany and US.”
-So it should come as no surprise that the Creative Graduates: Creative Futures report in 2008 said that: “One third of artist graduates earn £15,000 or under a year, less than the average starting salary for a new graduate across disciplines.
+Quoted in a Q‑Arts publication, Derreck Harris puts another slant on ‘over supply’, commenting that there are “More fine art courses per capita in UK than anywhere else in the world – more than Europe and North America where there are well-established art markets particularly Germany and US.”
+So it should come as no surprise that the 2008 Creative Graduates: Creative Futures report concluded that: “One third of artist graduates earn £15,000 or under a year, less than the average starting salary for a new graduate across disciplines.
 Artists often already subsidise or co-fund their own projects.”

 So is the debate about ‘too many artists’ because there is not enough work for them actually a swipe at the mercenary or cynical attitudes of universities with their uncaring attitudes to employability?
-Given that artists continue to be heavily reliant on HE income (according to a 2011 survey by AIR Artists Interaction and Representation 69% teach or lecture to some extent to provide professional income), would the aim of this debate about ‘too many artists’ be to the number of courses on offer and by doing so to deny these artists a worthy income?
+Given that artists continue to be heavily reliant on HE income (a 2011 survey by AIR Artists Interaction and Representation showed 69% teach or lecture to some extent to provide professional income), would the concern about ‘too many artists’ be better levelled at the number of courses on offer and by doing so, deny these artists a worthy income s lecturers?

 State intervention in the arts

-“State intervention …is not neutral … it has radically affected what art is, how it is understood and how it is practiced.”
-Thus concluded Dr Nicholas Pearson in 1981.
-He asserted that state patronage was developed because ‘Art’ was deemed to be morally good:“ He quoted from the (1868), that had said: “No one expects the whole of the working class to at once take up drawing and entirely denounce strong liquor”.
+“State intervention …is not neutral … it has radically affected what art is, how it is understood and how it is practiced” concluded Dr Nicholas Pearson in 1981.
+He asserted that state patronage was developed because ‘Art’ was deemed to be ‘morally good’, quoting from an 1868 commentary about the benefit of the arts that “No one expects the whole of the working class to at once take up drawing and entirely denounce strong liquor”.

-- The difference between high art and culture and anything else
+- Acknowledging differences between high art, culture and anything else

 - Fine art is important but very fragile

-- Quality fine art is generally found in London — this is still felt to be the case and regardless of any attempts to change it is ever thus a perception due to the size of the critical mass and the centralist nature of art in England
+- Quality fine art is generally found in London — a perception due to the size of the capital’s critical mass and centralist nature of art in England

-- Artists are uncontrollable and need to be guided and ‘patronised’ by the state — rather than the state nurturing the creative instincts and complexity of artists and their practice.
+- Artists are uncontrollable and need to be guided and ‘patronised’ by the state, this rather than the state’s role being to nurture artists’ creative instincts and the complexity of their practices.

-- Artists are poor — the state needs to uplift and patronise them
+- Artists are poor — the state’s role is to uplift and patronise them

 - Quality is something obvious to certain types of people from certain kinds of educated classes.

-- Quality is hard to define in value terms (but we all know it when we see it or someone from the above echelon tells us it’s there)
+- Quality is hard to define in value terms — but we know it when we see it or someone authoritative tells us it’s there.

 Less than a dozen years ago, arts policy proudly proclaimed: “The overall aim of Year of the Artist 2000 is to place the artist at the centre of society, to create better understanding of the role of the artist, to establish new partnerships between every sector of society and the arts, to empower artists and communities, and to have a lasting impact for their benefit….”

 State intervention, patronage or interference in the market has certainly had the effect of creating more work within arts mediation and administration.
-Back in the ’70s, those arts ‘management’ jobs tended to be done by artists who moved from practitioner to leading the arts in other ways – they set up and ran the galleries, agencies and arts centres, Nowadays, arts managers are a separate breed with special qualifications and their own peer networks.
-They can become ‘leaders’ through schemes such as the Cultural Leadership programme (which incidentally so far has enabled just one artist — Joshua Sofaer — to benefit from a Fellowship).
-Whilst arts leaders rely on an ongoing supply of good artists, they rarely include them in their professional networks, unless they are ‘well-known’.
-Practitioners are rarely trusted to be a ‘leader’ – to behave nicely in public.
+Back in the 1970s, arts ‘management’ jobs tended to be done by artists who moved from practitioner to leading the arts in other ways – setting up galleries, agencies and arts centres, Later on, arts managers became a separate class of arts worker with specific qualifications and peer networks.
+They can become recognised for their role through schemes such as the Clore Cultural Leadership programme (which by 2011 enabled just one artist — Joshua Sofaer — to benefit from a Fellowship).
+Whilst arts leaders rely on an ongoing supply of notable artists, relatively few of them are perceived as a leader in their own right.

-In the ’80s gallery director Edna Read wrote in : “I have a feeling that if all the living artists disappeared today, the contemporary art world would [not notice] — just carry on dong what they’re doing”.
-And a decade later John Pick (founder of Europe’s first arts management department) commented wryly: “If arts administrators continue to grow at the current rate, there will soon be more of them than people”.
-Is too much arts money tied up in mediation?
+In the ’80s gallery director Edna Read wrote in : “I have a feeling that if all the living artists disappeared today, the contemporary art world would [not notice] — just carry on doing what they’re doing”.
+And a decade later John Pick (founder of Europe’s first arts management department) commented: “If arts administrators continue to grow at the current rate, there will soon be more of them than people”.
+Is too much arts money tied up in in this layer of arts mediation?
 Is it significant that in 2004 (when compared with 1989) the salary levels of arts officers working in the publicly-funded arts in England rose by some 41%?

-Despite those grand statements about the value of artists made in 2000, by 2010 Arts Council England is barely mentioning artists in their policy (its ten year strategic framework for the arts, except when in the couplet ‘artists and arts organisations’ will/should…. [do something or other].
-Innovation, excellence and all other important arts things – they seem to be saying – are best achieved by placing subsidy into whose missions are to increase audiences for the visual arts (rather than to support the artistic development or autonomy of artists).
-There seems to be some irony therefore that the State of the Arts conference for 2012 (organised by ACE and the BBC) is on the theme of ‘Artists changing the world’.
+Despite the grand statements about the value of artists made in 2000, by 2010 Arts Council England barely mentioned artists in their ten-year strategic framework for the arts, excepting in the couplet ‘artists and arts organisations’ will/should…. [do something or other].
+Innovation, excellence and all other important arts things – ACE seems to be saying – are best achieved by placing subsidy into organisations whose missions are to increase audiences for the visual arts (rather than to support the artistic development or autonomy of artists).
+There was some irony therefore that the theme of the 2012 State of the Arts conference (organised by ACE and the BBC) was ‘Artists changing the world’.

 How are artists practising?